-Montana INBRE Public Health Internship Program
+Montana INBRE Public Health Internship

 Here are just a few community partners that past interns have worked with:

-- Be a US Citizen or authorized to work in the United States
+- Be a US citizen or authorized to work in the United States

-- Have a 2.5 or better GPA on a 4.0 scale. (preferred, but some exceptions)
+- Have a 2.5 or better GPA on a 4.0 scale

 We accept applicants from a wide variety of academic disciplines, including the life sciences, physical sciences, engineering, math, applied sciences, art, nursing, computer sciences, and social sciences, as well as interdisciplinary fields like public health, community health, behavioral health, education and others.

 - Commit a minimum 400 hours to your project during the 10-week summer program

 - Prepare and deliver a poster presentation at the summer poster session